Basic Fall Lawn Maintenance Tipsadmin

 When you do your last 1-2 mows of the season, cut your grass down as low as you can (never more than 1/3 of the blade, which damages growth).
 This allows the roots to absorb more moisture and sunlight during the cold months, and less dead area on your lawn.

 It’s somehow become a common conception that pests disappear with the warm weather, but actually the colder months can be even more dangerous.
 Pests look for more accessible food, cover, and warmth.
 If you leave decaying leaves on your lawn (which we all do from one time to another) or have any gaps in your exterior walls then your property has become a pest paradise.
-Call a full service pest control company to spray around your yard and home for all kinds of pests to keep your home and yard private, clean, and safe.
+Call a full service pest control company to spray around your yard and home for all kinds of pests to keep your home and yard private and clean.
 Hawx Pest Control offers honest and affordable pest control for homes and businesses alike – call them today!